Proactive AI Adoption can be Threatening: When Help Backfires: Discussion

 \subsection{Anticipatory help carries psychological costs}

-Across both studies, unsolicited assistance was more threatening than reactive help, and this threat mediated worse adoption outcomes: lower willingness to accept, less future use of AI tools, and lower performance expectancy of AI tools.
-These findings align with classic accounts of help-seeking that highlight the independence and competence costs of unsolicited help \cite{nadler_role_1986,nadler_help-seeking_1991}, and with organizational research documenting anticipatory help as threatening \cite{harari_when_2022}.
-Our results extend prior work on proactivity mismatches \cite{liao_what_2016,meurisch_exploring_2020} by clarifying an underlying mechanism: anticipatory help challenges users' sense of competence and autonomy, producing \emph{self-threat}.
+Across both studies, anticipatory (unsolicited) help was experienced as more threatening than reactive help, and this self-threat mediated poorer adoption outcomes.
+Participants reported lower willingness to accept help, decreased likelihood of future use, and reduced performance expectancy of AI, when help was provided without an explicit request.
+These findings align with classic accounts of help-seeking that emphasize the self-relevant costs of help, including concerns about competence and independence \cite{nadler_role_1986,nadler_help-seeking_1991}, as well as organizational research showing that anticipatory help can be threatening to recipients \cite{harari_when_2022}.
+Our results extend prior HCI work on mismatches in system proactivity \cite{liao_what_2016,meurisch_exploring_2020} by identifying perceived self-threat as a specific psychological mechanism through which such mismatches affect adoption.

-Whereas earlier work framed rejection of proactive systems largely in terms of mismatched expectations or reduced trust, our results highlight that barriers can also arise from undermining the user's positive self-view, making even accurate and well-timed help more likely to fail.
-Related literature on feedback similarly show that responses become less constructive when they shift attention toward the self \cite{kluger_effects_1996,ilgen_bearing_2000}.
-Our findings are consistent with this pattern: unsolicited assistance may have shifted interpretation from being supportive to signaling incompetence, therefore challenging positive self-views and being threatening.
-Threat, in turn, predicted lower willingness to accept help, lower performance expectancy, and lower likelihood of future use of AI tools.
+Whereas earlier HCI research has largely framed resistance to proactive systems in terms of unmet expectations or diminished trust, our findings suggest that adoption barriers can also arise from costs to people's positive sense of self.
+Even when help is accurate and potentially useful, unsolicited help may be interpreted as signaling a lack of competence, thereby challenging users' positive self-views.
+This interpretation is consistent with prior research on feedback interventions, which shows that responses become less constructive when attention is drawn to the self rather than to the task \cite{kluger_effects_1996,ilgen_bearing_2000}.
+Our results complement prior work on control, transparency, timing, and expectation mismatch in mixed-initiative systems by suggesting that these interactional factors may matter partly because they shape how AI initiative is interpreted in relation to the self.

+Taken together, these results suggest that anticipatory AI help can shift how help is construed, from supportive to competence-signaling, thereby reducing willingness to engage with the system.
+Across both studies, self-threat consistently linked anticipatory help to lower adoption-related outcomes.